-Summit One Vanderbilt, The World's Most Immersive Observatory Experience, launches Ticket Sales Today For October 21 Opening
+SUMMIT One Vanderbilt, the World's Most Immersive Observatory Experience, Launches Ticket Sales Today for October 21 Opening

 Visit www.summitov.com to Purchase Tickets and be the First to Experience SUMMIT One Vanderbilt

 NEW YORK, Sept.
-14, 2021 /PRNewswire/ -- SL Green Realty Corp.
-(NYSE: SLG) launches ticket sales today for SUMMIT One Vanderbilt and reveals the first chapter of Air, a story-driven, immersive experience within SUMMIT One Vanderbilt and designed by Kenzo Digital.
+14, 2021 (GLOBE NEWSWIRE) -- SL Green Realty Corp. (: SLG) launches ticket sales today for SUMMIT One Vanderbilt and reveals the first chapter of Air, a story-driven, immersive experience within SUMMIT One Vanderbilt and designed by Kenzo Digital.
 Mixing transparency and reflectivity, Transcendence creates the illusion of boundless space, faceting the world into infinite universe without fixed form or limit.
 Every moment in Transcendence offers a tantalizing and singular experience, unique to that moment in time.

 AIR